DEVELOPMENTS AND RENOVATIONS

 2804 Opryland Drive

-The Grand Ole Opry House is undergoing a $12 million expansion, which will include additional parking, larger retail space, and an upgraded area for backstage tours.
-The enhancements are aimed at improving the guest experience before fans take their seats inside the Grand Ole Opry House.
-The additional 1,300 parking spaces and retail space are expected to be completed by October 2018.
+The Grand Ole Opry House recently completed a $12 million expansion, which included additional parking, larger retail space, and an upgraded area for backstage tours.
+The enhancements aimed at improving the guest experience before fans take their seats inside the Grand Ole Opry House.
+The additional 1,300 parking spaces and retail space were completed in October 2018.
 The plans for a VIP lounge for backstage tours are still being finalized.

 Music City Center